LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 ## Create a Simple API

-We will create a very simple API using Express.js.
+We will create a simple API using Express.js.

 Set up the project: